Germey/LaravelGeetest/README.md

 You can configure protocol in `config/geetest.php` .

-for example, If you want to use https, just change `protocol` key to `https`
+for example, If you want to use https, just change `protocol` key to `https`:

 ```php
 'protocol' => 'https'